 Exercise helps before or after a meal because it gets your dog’s whole body moving, including the digestive tract.
 Researchers note that dogs who exercise more have less gas.
 They acknowledge that the research doesn’t recommend a certain time of day for that exercise.
 I like to go after dinner, as a good walk also helps us both sleep better.

 Prebiotics and probiotics designed for dogs may help.
 These should only be given in consultation with your vet; the idea is that these supplements help to correct and manage the microflora in your dog’s gut.
 Some research has shown good results in reducing canine flatulence with a probiotic treatment.
 Many foods now boast added pre- and probiotics, as well.

 Lastly, there’s good evidence to support that activated charcoal (yes, charcoal!) reduces the smell of your dog’s gas.
 You can give it as a supplement or purchase treats made with it.
 These treats are well-reviewed to that end (note, they aren’t grain-free).

 The same study also used yucca schidigera and zinc acetate to reduce the odor of dog gas with good success.
 None of the supplements actually reduced the number of farts, but they did reduce the production of hydrogen sulfide, which causes the stinkiest farts.
 While the dry activated charcoal is commercially available, the other two would need to be prescribed by your vet.

 When You Should Be Concerned

-Flatulence that’s persistent and unrelenting could be a sign of a bigger problem.
+Canine flatulence that’s persistent and unrelenting could be a sign of a bigger problem.

 The information provided in this article is not a substitute for professional veterinary help.